Exact quantum conformal symmetry, its spontaneous breakdown, and gravitational Weyl anomaly: Conformal operators from curvature invariants

 The reason for this singular prescription is that $E_4$ is a total derivative in $D=4$.
 If we were to construct conformally invariant operators with this method directly in $D=4$, we would miss this operator.
 This mismatch in the number of operators is connected to the Weyl anomaly.

 For more than 4 derivatives, the number of different curvature invariants and their contractions grows and becomes larger than the number of conformal operators.
 We expect that all conformal operators with more than 4 derivatives can be obtained from the curvature invariants without any singular terms in 4 dimensions.
+It is important to stress that this statement does not contradict the well-known mathematical fact that there are no higher derivative Weyl invariant kinetic terms for a scalar field with positive Weyl weight \cite{FG,GG,G}.
+In the field theory language, the results of \cite{FG,GG,G} tell that in the space of even $2k$ integer dimensions the {\em quadratic in field $\Phi$} action in the form $\Phi \Box^l \Phi$ can be extended in Weyl-invariant way to generic curved space-time only if $l \leq k$.
+The procedure outlined at the beginning of this Section produces the actions which are {\em not quadratic} in the scalar field, explaining why the theorem of \cite{FG,GG,G} is not applicable.

 We illustrate this conjecture for operators with 6 derivatives.
 There are 5 curvature invariants with 6 derivatives which do not contain the Weyl tensor (those with the Weyl tensor are irrelevant as $W$ is zero on the conformally flat metric $\eta_{\mu\nu}\phi^{2/\Delta}/M_P^2$).
 They are collected in the action

 The straightforward but tedious computation shows that this action produces four independent conformal operators (as it should be, see Section \ref{sec:effact}),

 where the operators ${\cal O}_i$ are defined in (\ref{4oper}).